-Among different audio-visual media, television is the oldest and by so far the most popular one.
-With advent of electronic technologies, it is changing its role from an one-to-many broadcasting media to an interactive system.
+Amongst different audiovisual media, television is the oldest and by so far, the most popular one.
+With advent of electronic technologies, it is changing its role from a one-to-many broadcasting media to an interactive system.
 Using systems like WebTV or Hybrid TV, users can interact with both broadcasting program and webpages using TV.
 This interactive role also enhances TV's role to offer accessibility not only to people with different range of abilities but also to foreign language speakers, elderly people and users in situation impairment like inside moving vehicle.
+In addition, augmented reality (AR), virtual reality (VR), extended reality (XR), and emerging technologies such as metaverse will augment the role of audiovisual media in everyday lives.

+This question plans to investigate accessibility of audiovisual content delivery for television viewing experiences as well as in augmented reality (AR), virtual reality (VR), extended reality (XR), and emerging technologies such as metaverse.

-This question plans to investigate accessibility of existing cable TV systems and propose recommendations for enhancing accessibility in line of the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD), European Union Accessibility Directive and other national legislation of Member States.
+This Question plans to propose recommendations for enhancing accessibility in line of the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD), European Union Accessibility Directive and other national legislation of Member States.
 ITU-T SG9 would also like to take forward the work earlier initiated at the ITU-T Focus Group on Smart Cable TV and liaison with ITU-T Question 26/16 and ITU IRG-AVA.

 K.2 Question